copernicus-mogley/zkav.club/recording-station/README.md

 # Zero-knowledge Audiovisual Club Recording Station

-Helping communities document themselves to build an open, living archive for and by the people involved.
+Helping communities document themselves and build an open, living archive for the people who were actually there.

 An ad-hoc media lab that drops into events.
 Step in, record, and play.

+You bring the conversation.
+We handle the mics, framing, and levels.

+The content belongs to the creators in it.

 Nothing goes out without your OK.

+After approval, the original recording is preserved in the public archive.
 After that, we publish the originals to Internet Archive under CC BY-SA (share + remix with attribution).

 Want a feel for the vibe?
 Here are edited highlights from Berlin Blockchain Week 2025: [Recording Station sessions](https://youtube.com/playlist?list=PL9eB_cR4oMehZCgFJqCIVPb253lVWnr8d).
 (Archive source drops coming soon.)

 ## What this is

 Most event coverage is top-down.
-Zk Av Club Recording Station is the opposite: a place at the event where the people in the room can document themselves, on their own terms.
+Zk Av Club Recording Station is the opposite: a place at the event where the people in the room document themselves, on their own terms.

 It can be a deep-dive conversation, a quick reflection, a hallway riff, a group recap, or something weird.
 We’re here for all of it.

 Once you approve the recording, we handle the upload to Internet Archive.
+The archive entry includes credits and context so the conversation remains usable years later.

 ## Why we do it